If you cannot find the answer to your question, please Contact Us.

 Are you receiving the message 'You have a concurrent user licence and the maximum number of concurrent user sessions has been reached.
 Please contact us to increase your concurrency limit.'?

 This message can appear if you have not successfully logged out of your subscription before attempting to access the site again.
-This would often be the case if you close your browser rather than first clicking on 'Logout' (found at the top right of the screen).
+This is often the case if you close your browser rather than first clicking on 'Logout' (found at the top right of the screen).
 Waiting around 20 minutes should ensure your previous session times out and you should then be able to log in again successfully.
 It is recommended that you always log out of sessions to ensure your access is not restricted.

 Is your account on hold?